Real Influence

 GCDD Vision

-The Council’s priority for Real Influence is to increase awareness of the Council’s activities and promote initiatives supporting its goal and mission.
-Advocates throughout the state look to the GCDD as a leader in assisting individuals with developmental disabilities and their families to become better advocates and have the skills need to support initiatives throughout the State.
+GCDD’s priority for Real Influence is to increase awareness of the Council’s activities and promote initiatives supporting its goal and mission.
+Advocates throughout the state look to GCDD as a leader in assisting individuals with developmental disabilities and their families to become better advocates and have the skills need to support initiatives throughout the State.
 In addition, the Council has worked in coalition to educate elected officials about the needs of persons with developmental disabilities and their families.
 Leadership provided during the General Assembly has resulted in increased funding and passage of legislation that continues to move the State in the right direction.
 With the upcoming reauthorization of the Developmental Disabilities Bill of Rights and Assistance Act, the need to develop the same kinds of relationship with federal legislators is very apparent.
-The GCDD priority is to support coalitions and advocates in promoting coherent public policies for integrated life in the community for people with developmental disabilities and the people who support them.
+GCDD priority is to support coalitions and advocates in promoting coherent public policies for integrated life in the community for people with developmental disabilities and the people who support them.

 GCDD Supported Efforts